 If you keep the dog without making reasonable attempts to contact the animal’s owner, you could end up in hot water if the rightful owner ever traces their pet.
 That’s because technically, keeping the dog without trying to find the owner amounts to theft!

 If the dog is injured and you hand him into a shelter, you may discover that they are unable to pay for the expensive veterinary treatment the stray needs.
-In cases like that, many rescue centers may decide to euthanize the dog.
+In those cases, many rescue centers may decide to euthanize the dog.
 It’s a case of limited space and resources.
 Shelters are overstretched as it is, and many just can’t afford expensive vet bills.

 Never assume that the stray you found was callously dumped or has been neglected.
 Accidents do happen, and there could easily be a frantic owner searching everywhere for their beloved pet.